 Are you looking at getting an inversion table but are a little worried if it can support enough weight?
 Here are the answers you’re looking for.

-How much weight can an inversion table handle?
 The vast majority of inversion tables has a weight limit of 300 lbs.
 Inversion table weight limits range from 220 lbs. to 600 lbs. although both those extremes are uncommon.
 The best inversion table for bigger people is the Health Mark Pro Max with a weight limit of 600 lbs.

 Find more models and their weight limits below, as well as some recommendations.